 |Online or telephone banking (Faster Payments)||same or next day|

 |Bacs||3 working days|

 |By cheque through the post||3 working days|

-If the deadline falls on a weekend or bank holiday, make sure your payment reaches HMRC on the last working day before (unless you’re paying by Faster Payments).
+If the due date falls on a weekend or bank holiday, your return and payment must be with HMRC by the end of the previous working day.

 You can pay by Faster Payments, CHAPS or Bacs to HMRC’s account.